dwilsondev/sage-animated-image-generator/README.md

 Note: Max framerate for high quality gifs is 50fps.

 # Better WebP Encoding (with img2webp)
 SAIG uses ffmpeg to create animated WebP images, but you can change this to [img2webp](https://developers.google.com/speed/webp/download), a much better encoder for WebP. img2webp is included as part of the libwebp package from Google.
-Simply download libwebp, extract the img2webp the binary and place it in the app/bin folder.
+Simply download libwebp, extract the img2webp binary and place it in the app/bin folder.
 Or in your system path.

 If you have img2webp in your system path, set the `$img2webp` variable in the config file to an empty string.

 Set the `$webp_encoder` variable to `img2webp`.

 # ZIP Upload
-You can upload a zip file containing PNG, JPG, or WebP stills to generate animated images.
+You can upload a zip file containing PNG, JPG, WebP, and TIF images to generate animated images.

-Note: All JPEG and WebP images are converted to PNGs prior to generating the animated image.

 # Animated GIFs To Video
 You can upload an animated GIF and have it converted mp4 video.